whistlegraph/aesthetic-computer/README.txt

 *** Sunday Polishing ***
 - Main profile button improvements:
   - [🧡] User profile button should be replaced with their current handle if it exists.
   - [] Tapping the user profile button should take them to their profile.
   - [] Typing an email should also take you to the user's profile.
   - [] Typing `profile` or jumping to `profile` should take you to your profile.

+- [] Setting a mood should jump you to your profile so you can see it?
 - [] Add image support and images to front-facing bots. (`gargoyle`, `liar` … )
 - [] Add name to top left corner of all bots.
 - [] Better dynamic `preview` / thumbnail images.